-The Board shall hold Board meetings regularly, at least four (4) meetings in each year on quarterly basis, involving active participating, either in person or through electronic means of communication, of a majority of Directors.
+The Board shall hold Board meetings regularly, at least two (2) meetings in each year on half year basis, involving active participating, either in person or through electronic means of communication, of a majority of Directors.
 A notice of a regular Board meeting shall be delivered to all the Directors at least fourteen (14) days in advance for them to arrange the attendance for the meeting, with the matters to be discussed specified in agenda of the meeting.
 Board papers together with all appropriate, complete and reliable information are delivered to all Directors at least three (3) days before the regular Board meeting to ensure that the Directors have sufficient time to review the related documents and be adequately prepared for the meeting.
-The Board has held four (4) Board meetings during the financial year ended 31 December 2023.
+The Board has held two (2) Board meetings during the financial year ended 31 December 2024.